collabserver/collabserver-datatypes/README.md

 To learn more about CRDTs, checkout the links at the end of this readme.

 Custom folder contains several end-user interface to build high level data on top of primitive CRDTs.
-SimpleGraph is a full example of CRDT directed graph to end-user application.

 # Quick Start
 - CRDTs primitive are header only (LWWGraph, LWWMap...)
-- Custom data (Optional) is a static lib (SimpleGraph, Timestamp...)

 CRDTs primitives are header only, you only need to include the headers you need in order to build your concurrent data.
 For instance, to use CmRDT::LWWSet, add `#include "collabdata/CmRDT/LWWSet.h"`.
 To use you data on a CollabServer, your data must implement `CollabData` interface.
-The custom data (`SimpleGraph`) is built as static lib, to use it in your project, you must include the header and link the library.

 # Features